-Interim reports and final reports will be distributed to students each quadmester over the course of the school year.
+Progress/Interim reports are sent home in mid-October and mid-March.
+Midterm report cards are issued in November and April, and final report cards are issued in February and July.
 Families may request mark updates between report cards by contacting the subject teacher.
 Students should review school and subject department assessment and evaluation policies/procedures carefully.
 It is the student's responsibility to complete all assessment opportunity tasks (projects, assignments, presentations, etc.) by the due date assigned by the teacher.
 If the student is unable to complete a task the teacher and student will work in partnership to establish an alternative submission date.
 If the student does not submit or complete assigned tasks by the alternative due date, the student may receive a mark of zero.
 Some due dates cannot be changed (e.g. end of unit or term, mark reporting deadlines).
 If assessment tasks are not completed, course expectations cannot be evaluated, and a mark of zero may be assigned.
-If a student is absent, it remains the student's responsibility to complete all assessment tasks, and to catch up on all classroom worked missed.
+If a student is absent, it remains the student's responsibility to complete all assessment tasks, and to catch up on all classroom work missed.

-- If the student is absent due to illness, family emergency, legal matter, etc., the student may be able to negotiate with the teacher a further due date. - If the student is absent due to an approved school activity, it is the student's responsibility to contact each of his/her subject teachers PRIOR TO THE DATE(S), and to negotiate with the teacher the due date (s) of all assessment tasks. - If the student is absent as a result of a suspension, it is the student's responsibility to hand in all assignments on the scheduled due date and to make arrangements to collect work assigned during their suspension so that it can be handed in on the scheduled due date.
+- If the student is absent due to illness, family emergency, legal matter, etc., the student may be able to negotiate with the teacher for a further due date. - If the student is absent due to an approved school activity, it is the student's responsibility to contact each of his/her subject teachers PRIOR TO THE DATE(S), and to negotiate with the teacher the due date (s) of all assessment tasks. - If the student is absent as a result of a suspension, it is the student's responsibility to hand in all assignments on the scheduled due date and to make arrangements to collect work assigned during their suspension so that it can be handed in on the scheduled due date.
 If a student misses a test, it is the student's responsibility to discuss an alternate date or assignment with the teacher.